The Bride of Frankenstein

 Review:

-This film begins with a prologue with Mary Shelley along with her husband Percy Bysshe Shelley (Douglas Walton) and Lord Byron (Gavin Gordon).
-It is storming outside and Lord Byron goads her into telling a scary story.
+This film begins with a prologue with Mary along with her husband Percy Bysshe Shelley (Douglas Walton) and Lord Byron (Gavin Gordon).
+It is storming outside and Lord Byron convinces her into telling a scary story.
 She reveals there is more to Frankenstein.

-We are then back at the windmill that was set on fire and it has burned down.
-The body of Dr. Henry Frankenstein, the creator of the monster has been found and they believe him to be dead.
-They are taking him back to the castle where his fiancé is waiting.
+We are then back at the windmill that was set on fire and burned down.
+The body of Dr. Henry Frankenstein, the creator of the monster, is believed to be dead after being thrown from it.
+They take him back to the castle where his fiancé is waiting, Elizabeth (Valerie Hobson).
 The monster isn’t found and Minnie (Una O’Connor) wants them to keep searching.
 The Burgomaster (E.E.
 Clive) tells everyone to go home.
-The monster (Boris Karloff) isn’t dead, but there was an underground cavern.
-He emerges and flees into the countryside.
+The Monster (Boris Karloff) isn’t dead.
+With the fire destroying the building, it reveals an underground cavern.
+He appears, killing those in his way and flees into the countryside.

 We then go to Castle Frankenstein.
-The body of Henry is placed on a table and his fiancé Elizabeth (Valerie Hobson) comes to look at him.
-The sheet is removed and everyone starts mourning.
-Minnie ends back up at the castle and she is the first one to realize that he’s not dead.
-Henry wakes up and taken up to his bed.
+The body of Henry is placed on a table and Elizabeth comes to look at him.
+The sheet is removed and mourning begins.
+Minnie ends up back at the castle and she is the first one to realize that he’s not dead.
+Henry wakes up and is taken up to his bed.

-The monster continues through the countryside where he continues to wreck havoc.
-It isn’t trying to, but the monster doesn’t know any better.
-It does get arrested, but the chains can’t hold him back.
-He does end up meeting a blind man who teaches him things.
-That comes to an end and he ends up meeting Dr. Pretorius, who enlists his aid in convincing Henry of what needs to be done.
+The monster continues through the countryside where he wreaked havoc.
+He isn’t trying to but doesn’t know any better.
+He does get arrested, but the chains can’t hold him back.
+His path leads him to a cabin of a blind hermit, played by O.P.
+Heggie, who teaches him things.
+That comes to an end and he ends up meeting Dr. Pretorius (Ernest Thesiger), who enlists his aid in convincing Henry of what needs to be done.
+These two were colleagues and Dr. Pretorius created life of his own.
+He demands Henry continue his experiments.
+Their goal, create a woman as a companion to the monster.

-Something I really liked about this film is that they continued where the previous one left off, with just some minor changes.
-They didn’t return all of the same actors, but I will let that slide for this film.
-I also enjoyed this one took parts of the novel that were left out of the previous film and used it in this one.
+Something that works with this film is that they continued where the earlier one left off, with just minor changes.
+They didn’t return all of the same actors, but I will let that slide.
+The major ones like Karloff and Clive are back.
+I also enjoyed taking parts of the novel that were left out of the earlier film and using it here.
 Examples of this are when the monster learns how to talk, even though it is different in the novel.
 I think how it is presented here is believable.
 The idea of creating a mate is also something that is in the original novel as well, but it is the monster’s idea.
+There are elements here since he learns friendship with the hermit.

-Now this film does have some issues though.
-One that I really didn’t like was the fact that the bride is not created until the very end of the film and then there is something that happens to end the film immediately.
-I would have liked them to do it a little earlier and had used her more.
-This is actually very common for films in the era though.
+Now does have slight issues though.
+One that I didn’t like was the fact that the bride is not created until the very end of the film and then there is something that happens to end the film immediately.
+I would have liked them to do it a little earlier and used her more.
+This is actually very common for the Universal films.
+We get the buildup and then end abruptly.

-The acting for this film was really good.
-Many films from the era though really did come with strong acting from what I can tell.
-Karloff is great as the monster.
+What I’ll say though that helps here is the acting performances.
+What I like is the development of the monster and that allows Karloff to shine.
 He can convey so much with saying so little and learning to talk is similar to a child.
 Which makes sense as it has only been alive for a couple of days.
-Clive is also as the mad doctor.
+His size also helps.
+Clive is also good as the mad doctor.
 I like that he is tottering on losing his sanity from the start, keeping in line with his character.
+Also, due to the guilt of everyone who is hurt.
 Hobson was solid in her role as well as being quite attractive for the era.
+She takes a backseat as a ‘damsel in distress’ though.
 I loved Thesiger as the villain.
-He fit the role so well and is quite dastardly.
-I would have liked to see more Lanchester.
+He fits the role so well and the arrogance he brings to it is great.
+I would have liked to have seen more of Lanchester.
+She’s good for the limited time that she has.
 I will say the rest of the cast rounded out the film for what was needed.